※ veridical.net

 Our Dexterous Future?

-Yes, I’ve seen Humans Need Not Apply1 but am still not as pessimistic as Grey, even though large-language models have become a (very useful!) thing in the meantime.
-I’m of course open to changing my mind as the situation warrants it, but for now…so far, so good.
+Yes, I’ve seen Humans Need Not Apply1, but I am still not as pessimistic as Grey, even though large-language models have become a (very useful!) thing in the meantime.
+I’ll change my mind if the situation warrants it, but for now…so far, so good.

-An artificial super-intelligence would be an obvious concern — I mean how could us simpletons keep it from enslaving us all (whether it be iRobot-style or Wall•E-style).
-But I’m not worried about super-intelligence (yet?), because the existing crop of AIs — LLMs in particular — aren’t intelligent at all, much less super, and I haven’t read anything about how they’d cross that chasm.
+An artificial super-intelligence would be an obvious concern — I mean how could us simpletons keep it from enslaving us all (whether iRobot-style or Wall•E-style).
+But I’m not worried about super-intelligence because the existing crop of AIs — LLMs in particular — aren’t intelligent at all, much less super.
 But more on intelligence another time.

-Another obvious concern (the one from the video) is robots taking all the physical jobs, which of course doesn’t require super-intelligence, but it would require ubiquitous utility.
+Another obvious concern (the one from the video) is robots taking more physical jobs, which of course does not require super-intelligence.
 AI2 and Robots are replacing humans in some jobs, but they will also create/enable new jobs, and as long as there’s a class of tasks where humans have a comparative advantage this technological revolution seems likely to play out like all the rest (e.g., agriculture, printing, steam, computation): disruptive, society-shaping, likely productivity- and welfare-enhancing, and ultimately non-existential.
 (Meaning, I don’t dismiss that huge changes are coming; I just think we need the perspective that humanity has worked through challenges like this before, so we should should go forth with sanguinity, not despair).

-That’s why this Construction Physics post about Robot Dexterity gave me even more optimism: it’s another category of work I hadn’t deeply considered that: (1) Robots suck at (the first is those that require intelligence), and (2) many humans genuinely enjoy (not these specific tasks of course).
-Here’s his list, which is delightful in its specificity and an opportunity to wonder at the capabilities of humans.
+That’s why this Construction Physics post about Robot Dexterity gave me optimism: it’s a second category of work that: (1) Robots suck at, and (2) many humans genuinely enjoy (not these specific tasks of course).
+(The first is those that require intelligence).
+Here’s the list, which is delightful in its specificity and an opportunity to wonder at the capabilities of humans.
 (I mean think about it; can anything but a human do any of these?
 Perhaps a primate can peel an orange?)

 1. Put on a pair of latex gloves